Resource guide

-Crypto compliance fails when people pretend it is ordinary payments with different nouns.
+Crypto compliance fails when people treat it as payments with different nouns.

-Virtual-asset businesses face ordinary AML/CFT obligations through an unusual operating substrate: public ledgers, wallet-based counterparties, cross-chain movement, pseudonymous clustering, jurisdictional mismatch, and banking partners that often treat the whole sector through category error.
+Virtual-asset businesses face ordinary AML/CFT obligations through an unusual substrate: public ledgers, wallet-based counterparties, cross-chain movement, jurisdictional mismatch, and banking partners that misread the sector by default.

-The compliance surface is both on-chain and off-chain.
+The compliance surface is on-chain and off-chain at once.

-• Counterparties are often wallets first and legal entities second.
+• Counterparties are wallets first and legal entities second.

-• Exposure can move through bridges, mixers, token wrappers, and intermediary services.
+• Exposure moves through bridges, mixers, token wrappers, and intermediaries.

-• Transaction context may be legible publicly but ambiguous institutionally.
+• Transaction context can be publicly legible but institutionally ambiguous.

-• Banking and supervisory conversations often turn on narrative clarity as much as control design.
+• Banking conversations turn on narrative clarity as much as control design.

 You still need customer risk logic, monitoring, investigations, and decisions.